Andrew-Skoryk/pokedex/README.md

 # Pokedex

-Pokedex is a web application that helps users browse and search for Pokémon by type.
+This project is a simple Pokedex web application built using React, TypeScript, TailwindCSS and the pokenode-ts library to connect to `https://pokeapi.co/`.

 [DEMO LINK](https://Andrew-Skoryk.github.io/pokedex)